Union Production Careers Start Here

 • Securing supervisor and industry professional evaluations

-• Understanding endorsement requirements from union professionals
+• Understanding endorsement requirements from union professionals and the programs or courses that best fit their current skill level

 This process prepares experienced workers to qualify for Hollywood CPR’s IATSE Craft Training & Job Placement opportunities when capacity and demand align.
 Access to reliable transportation is a must.